A.Vogel Flu Coach

 Then, remove the chicken from the stock, pull the meat off the bones, return the meat to the stock and discard the bones.

-Keeping it at a simmer, add the potato, season with Herbamare and pepper to taste and let it all cook for 15 minutes.
+Keeping it at a simmer, season with Herbamare and pepper to taste and let it all cook for 15 minutes.

 Add the noodles for the last 5 minutes

 Garnish with fresh celery leaves.